-Slow cooking allowed the bones and ligaments to release compounds and minerals; 19 easy-to-absorb essential and non-essential amino acids like collagen, magnesium and calcium in a form that can be easily absorbed by our body.
+Slow cooking allowed the bones and ligaments to release compounds and minerals; 19 easy-to-absorb essential and non-essential amino acids like collagen, magnesium, and calcium in a form that can be easily absorbed by our body.
 It’s a source of minerals, like calcium, phosphorus, magnesium, and potassium.
-It’s also rich in glycine and proline, anti-inflammatory amino acids superstars of gut health and digestion and essential building blocks to a strong immune system and muscle repair.
-Glycine has been also shown to significantly improve sleep and cognitive function.
-Bone broth also contains chondroitin sulfate and glucosamine, the compounds sold as an expensive joint supplements for athletes to reduce inflammation, arthritis, and joint pain.
+It’s also rich in glycine and proline, anti-inflammatory amino acids superstars of gut health and digestion, and essential building blocks to a strong immune system and muscle repair.
+Glycine has also been shown to significantly improve sleep and cognitive function.
+Bone broth also contains chondroitin sulfate and glucosamine, the compounds sold as expensive joint supplements for athletes to reduce inflammation, arthritis, and joint pain.
 Bone broth also helps maintain the balance between good and bad bacteria in the gut and decreases autoimmune disease symptoms by fighting against food sensitivities and food allergies.
 Collagen is the most abundant protein in the human body and plays a major role in strengthening hair and nails and giving us smooth and firm skin.
 Hyaluronic Acid contained in bone broth is given as an injection to arthritis patients to lubricate their joints and is contained in expensive anti-wrinkle creams.

 What bones to use?